Convergence of continuous-time stochastic gradient descent with applications to deep neural networks: Convergence of the continuous-time sgd

-The theorem shows that if the process is initialized sufficiently close to a minimum--and $f$ and $\sigma$ satisfy certain properties--, then convergence occurs with positive probability.
-We speculate that in many cases this result implies a much stronger property, namely that from an \emph{arbitrary} initialization, the process converges \emph{almost surely} to a \emph{global minimum} of $f$.
-The reson is that, on the one hand, by the Markovian nature of the process, for convergence to hold with positive probability, it suffices that there exists a time $t\ge 0$ such that there exist $r>0$, such that $\inf_{w\in S} \|w_t-w\| < r$ and $\eta\ge 0$ satisfying the conditions \eqref{etay}, \eqref{bmax}, and \eqref{heta} with $w_0$ replaced by $w_t$.
-In other words, it suffices that the process enters a sufficiently small neighborhood of the minima at some point in time.
-For this it is sufficient that $\|\nabla f(w)\|\to \infty$ as $\|w\| \to \infty$ (implying that the set $S$ of global minima is compact) and, away from the set of minima, the process has a diffusive nature.
-For example, it is required that for any closed ball $B$ not intersecting $S$, almost surely the process does not stay in $B$ forever.
-This is reasonable to expect because of the structure of the ``noise'' $\sigma(\cdot)$: when $f$ is bounded away from zero, so is the norm of each column of $\sigma$.
-Establishing such statements of almost sure convergence from arbitrary initialization goes beyond the scope of the present paper and is left for future research.
+\begin{remark}{(On probability-one convergence.)} Theorem \ref{t2} shows that if the stochastic process is initialized sufficiently close to a global minimum, and the functions \( f \) and \( \sigma \) satisfy certain regularity conditions, then convergence occurs with positive probability.
+We conjecture that, in many cases, this positive-probability convergence implies a stronger property: from an \emph{arbitrary} initialization, the process converges \emph{almost surely} to a global minimum of \( f \).
+This reasoning is based on the Markovian nature of the process.
+For convergence with positive probability, it suffices that there exists some time \( t \geq 0 \) and radius \( r > 0 \) such that the process enters the ball \( B_r(w_t) \) around some minimum \( w_t \in \mathcal{S} \), and that Assumptions~\eqref{etay}, \eqref{bmax}, and \eqref{heta} hold with \( w_0 \) replaced by \( w_t \).
+Thus, the key point is that the process eventually reaches a sufficiently small neighborhood of the minima.
+This is plausible if the gradient norm satisfies \( \|\nabla f(w)\| \to \infty \) as \( \|w\| \to \infty \), ensuring that the set of global minima \( \mathcal{S} \) is compact, and if the process exhibits diffusive behavior away from \( \mathcal{S} \).
+In particular, for any closed ball \( B \) that does not intersect \( \mathcal{S} \), the process almost surely does not remain in \( B \) indefinitely.
+This is reasonable given the noise structure encoded by \( \sigma(\cdot) \), which remains nondegenerate when \( f \) is bounded away from zero.
+Establishing rigorous almost-sure convergence results from arbitrary initializations goes beyond the scope of this paper and is left for future work. \end{remark}